sfbrigade/datasci-police-budget/documents/userRequirements.md

 * Show his the balance of spending has evolved over the last ten years
 * Show how my city's spending compares to 3-5 cities of similar makeup
  * Population, size, economy, diversity, etc

+## What Happens if Police Spending Goes Up or Down?
+* Provide me the results of studies showing these effects
+* Provide links to the studies

 ## Action Page - What Can I Do?
 * Who is my local representative at the lowest level, i.e. SF distict supervisor